 The Chequers became a Peach Pub in June 2013.
-Our gastro pub in Hampshire is open every day from 9.30am for breakfast, with lunch served from noon and hot food available all day.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 Find us just in the middle of the pretty village of Eversley Cross, a long six from the second oldest cricket ground in the world.
 Set back from the main Reading Road (B3272) we are easy to spot.
 Just look for the ancient oak tree and our hanging sign on the Green.
 Our restaurant has ample car parking both in front of the pub and to the rear.
 Click here for more details.